niels-tropos/radioisotope_spec_sheet_sample_dataset/README.md

 ## Making the Pipeline More Robuust

 1. Luckily for you, all provided PDF files so far were extremely similar in structure.
-To simulate real world scenarios, download the second (much smaller) PDF dataset that contains other PDF files with similar contents but a very different structure.
+To simulate real world scenarios, download the second (much smaller) PDF dataset named ```other_sample_dataset.zip``` that contains other PDF files with similar contents but a very different structure.
 Without further training your Document AI model, upload one of these files to your stage and observe that output.

     <strong> Questions:
     * What do you observe?